jasonm23/onlisp-markdown/onlisp.md

 ## 7.4 Testing Macroexpansion

 Having written a macro, how do we test it?
 A macro like memq is simple enough that one can tell just by looking at it what it will do.
-When writing more compli- cated macros, we have to be able to check that they are being expanded correctly.
+When writing more complicated macros, we have to be able to check that they are being expanded correctly.

 Figure 7.4 shows a macro deﬁnition and two ways of looking at its expansion.
-The built-in function macroexpand takes an expression and returns its macroex- pansion.
+The built-in function macroexpand takes an expression and returns its macro expansion.
 Sending a macro call to macroexpand shows how the macro call will ﬁnally be expanded before being evaluated, but a complete expansion is not al- ways what you want in order to test a macro.
 When the macro in question relies on other macros, they too will be expanded, so a complete macroexpansion can sometimes be difﬁcult to read.

 From the ﬁrst expression shown in Figure 7.4, it’s hard to tell whether or not while is expanding as intended, because the built-in do macro gets expanded, as